 Read all of Section B and this section before attempting any procedure.
-Pay particular attention to all Notices, Cautions, Dangers and Warnings.
+Pay particular attention to Notices, Cautions, Warnings and Dangers.

 TOP AND WINDSHIELD

 The top does not provide protection from roll over or falling objects.

 The windshield does not provide protection from tree limbs or flying objects.